"Intimate and thought-provoking... Hard-hitting but absolutely essential... Extraordinarily beautiful and moving." Narc Magazine

-The exhibition will also include war zone reportage by George Butler from Syria, Olivier Kugler’s digital portraits of refugees arriving on the Greek Island of Kos and Kate Evans’ graphic novel that recounts her experience of volunteering in the Calais Jungle.
+The exhibition also includes war zone reportage by George Butler from Syria, Olivier Kugler’s digital portraits of refugees arriving on the Greek Island of Kos and Kate Evans’ graphic novel that recounts her experience of volunteering in the Calais Jungle.

 Illustrators: Ghaith Abdul-Ahad | Majid Adin | Asia Alfasi | George Butler | Nick Ellwood | Kate Evans | David Foldvari | Karrie Fransman | Olivier Kugler | Toby Morison | Mahmoud Salameh | Gideon Summerfield

 "It’s so exciting now being in a country with freedom of expression."
 Read Majid Adin's story in the Evening Standard

 "Artists show a different side to an already widely documented subject."
 Read Creative Review's interview with Curator, Katie Nairne

 "Reunited: the Syrian refugee and artist who drew him in Calais."
 Read the story of Olivier Kugler and Ammar Raad in The Observer